AdrianFernandez32/FindYourQuest/README.md

 4. As a traveler, I want to create a personalized travel itinerary by selecting attractions, restaurants, and accommodations, allowing me to plan my trip efficiently.

-5. As a traveler, I want to access detailed information about tourist attractions, including opening hours, ticket prices, and traveler reviews, to make informed decisions.
+5. As a traveler, I want to access detailed information about tourist attractions to make informed decisions.

-6. As a traveler, I want to view and contribute to traveler-generated routes, discovering unique and off-the-beaten-path travel experiences shared by fellow travelers.
+6. As a traveler, I want to view the shortest path to get into my destination fast.

-7. As a traveler, I want to receive personalized recommendations based on my travel preferences and previous experiences, helping me discover new destinations and activities.
+7. As a traveler, I want to receive personalized recommendations based on my current location or the hotel I'm gonna stay in.

-8. As a traveler, I want to book flights within my budget and view available airlines, departure times, and prices, ensuring a convenient travel experience.

-9. As a traveler, I want to access real-time updates on travel deals and discounts for flights, accommodations, and attractions, allowing me to save money on my trips.

-10. As a traveler, I want to share my travel experiences, photos, and recommendations with the "FindYourQuest" community, connecting with other travel enthusiasts and inspiring future adventurers.

 ## Wireframes